SumanthW/Keyword-Analysis/README.md

 # Keyword Network Analysis and Word Frequency Analysis
 # Overview
-Project 3 aims to conduct keyword network analysis and word frequency analysis using a provided dataset.
+This project aims to conduct keyword network analysis and word frequency analysis using a provided dataset.
 The objective is to extract keyword data, convert it into a weighted adjacency matrix, and analyze the resulting network structure.
 Additionally, the project involves computing node degree, strength, identifying top nodes, and visualizing network properties.

 # Dataset
 The dataset can be accessed here.
 It contains keyword data necessary for the analysis.